borelg/AirM8/README.md

 * const char* stationName
 * const char* mqttServer

-Please put your name, or any identifier in the station name and please replace the IP address of the mqttServer with the one provided to you.
+Please put your name, or any identifier in the station name (any name will work) and please replace the IP address of the mqttServer with the one provided to you.
+The IP of the mqtt server is the one that you will assign to your OrangePi.
 See the picture below as a reference:

 ![globalvar](images/globalvar.png)